amit-jha99/Sigma-React/README.md

 Never create state variable outside of your component and inside if else condition,for loops , functions.
 RouterProvider actually provide configuration to our app

+# 2 types Routing in web apps
+- Client side routing
+- Server side routing(make the network call fetch the /about.html from  the  server refreshes the whole page)